edreisMD/Altopilot/README.md

 The benefit of being an open-source project is to become compatible with a wide range of websites, and flexible enough to constantly adapt and improve.
 It also allows AI developers to easily integrate their models, iterate with users, and improve them.
 Altopilot "Suggestion Navigation" was primarily designed as a low friction interface to provide human feedback for AI, eventually helping models to improve though reinforcement learning (RLHF) or other methods.

+# Be part of the the community

+we are also on discord.

 ### 🏆 Publish your model "Alt" there!

 If you are interested in having your model featuring on Altopilot fill this form:

+You will be given a dedicated folder on ./Altopilot/AIs, where you can write a README.md file to desribe your model and implement it following these instructions

 ### 🛠️ Add website

-If you want Altopilot to work in your website, and it still doesn't work properly, please fill this form:
+If you want Altopilot to work on a website (or work better on a website) please fill this form: